-4.2.4 Comparability Over Time
+3.2.4 Comparability over time

 Conducted since 1997, the Survey of Household Spending integrates most of the content found in the Family Expenditure Survey and the Household Facilities and Equipment Survey.
-Many data from these two surveys are comparable to the Survey of Household Spending data.
+Many variables from these two surveys are comparable to those in the Survey of Household Spending.
 However, some differences related to the methodology, to data quality and to definitions must be considered before making comparisons.

-For more information, refer to the Note to Former Users of Data from the Family Expenditure Survey, Catalogue no. 62F0026MIE2000002 and the Note to Former Users of Data from the
+For more information, refer to Note to Former Users of Data from the Family Expenditure Survey, Catalogue no. 62F0026MIE2000002 and Note to Former Users of Data from the Household Facilities and Equipment Survey, Catalogue no. 62F0026MIE2000003.
+Both documents are available free of charge on the Statistics Canada web site (www.statcan.ca).